karote00/handoff/docs/VISION.md

 3. **Let demand drive features** 🔮 (future phases)

 ### **Feature Development Triggers**
-- **v0.5.0 features**: Only when users struggle with mode selection or request automation
+- **v0.5.0 features**: Learning systems and analytics - only when users request automation and intelligence
-- **v0.6.0 features**: Only when teams actively use the system and need advanced coordination
+- **v0.6.0 features**: Advanced integrations and community features - only when there's a thriving user base
 - **New features**: Always driven by real user needs, not theoretical improvements

 ### **Success Metrics for Next Phase**